hikogui/hikogui/docs/skeleton.md

 ### String filter

-The string filter binary operator '!' implicitly converts the left hand side expression to a string, and passes this string through the filter `name`, yielding a new string.
+The string filter binary operator '!' implicitly converts the left-hand side expression to a string, and passes this string through the filter `name`, yielding a new string.

 Built in filters:

  * `html`: html-encode the string.
  * `xml`: xml-encode the string.
  * `url`: url-encode the string.